Chart Color Schemes

 Wentworth has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 12 such projects that are expected to impact the area.
-Notable among these are the Wentworth Health Service Redevelopment, Wentworth Civic Centre Redevelopment, Willowbend Caravan Park Redevelopment, and Mildura Base Public Hospital Intensive Care Unit Expansion.
+The performance of an area is significantly influenced by changes in local infrastructure.
+AreaSearch has identified a total of 12 projects that could impact this area.
+Notable projects include the Wentworth Health Service Redevelopment, Wentworth Civic Centre Redevelopment, Willowbend Caravan Park Redevelopment, and Mildura Base Public Hospital Intensive Care Unit Expansion.
 The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.